 T-shirts, light trousers, shorts, and trainers are ideal.
 Thin coats are recommended as it could get a bit chilly in the morning.

 Since the level of humidity in this season is quite low, make sure to bring moisturizers if you have dry skin.

-At the principle time of the festival, visitors are intrigued with groups of lion dance and lantern processions of adorable kids who sing merrily while parading.
+At the principal time of the festival, visitors are intrigued by groups of lion dance and lantern processions of adorable kids who sing merrily while parading.

 Whatever time of the year you plan to go to Hanoi, there will always be tons of things to try and discover.
 But if you know what you’re looking forward to, you can choose the suitable season and itineraries that come with it.
 Have you chosen your season?
-Let us know your choice in the comment section.
+If you have, our next step is planning an itinerary.